rsuite/rsuite/docs/pages/guide/use-next-app/en-US/index.md

 ## Using Less

+We recommend that you use CSS directly, but if you need to use Less to customize rsuite styles, you will need to add Less support to your Next.js project.

 Next.js has droped the support for [`@zeit/next-less`](https://www.npmjs.com/package/@zeit/next-less) in versions 10 and 11 and only supports [Sass](https://sass-lang.com/) (`*.scss` file extention) as CSS pre-processor.
 So if you want to use Less to customize rsuite styles, you have to setup Less support for your Next.js project.